c4cs/c4cs.github.io/_commands/tools/scp.md

 scp
 -------

 `scp` is used to make a _secure copy_ of files or directories to and from a remote host.
-Similar to "cp" except either the source or destination should be a remote host.
-You'll want to run this command from your local machine.
+Similar to "cp" except either the source or destination should be a remote host. `scp` uses _secure shell protocol_ (`ssh`) to tranfer the file to or from the server.

 ~~~ bash
 $ scp source user@host:destination